...And Oceans: History

-The band was formed in 1989 as Festerday and it originally played death metal.
-It changed name to ...and Oceans in 1995, and the band's debut release was the symphonic black metal album Dynamic Gallery of Thoughts, released by Season of Mist.
+The band was formed in 1989 as Festerday and played death metal.
+It renamed to ...and Oceans in 1995.
+The band's debut release was the symphonic black metal album Dynamic Gallery of Thoughts, released by Season of Mist.
 The Symmetry of I – The Circle of O followed in 1998.
 The band signed to Century Media, who issued the A.M.
-G.O.D.: Allotropic/Metamorphic Genesis of Dimorphism album, described by AllMusic as "definitely one of the band's finest", and the band's profile was raised by a European tour with Marduk, Vader, and Mortician.
-The band's 2002 album Cypher was described by Allmusic as "Scandinavian cyber-metal", "sounding as if Skinny Puppy and Cannibal Corpse have spawned some kind of terrible, shrieking cyborg baby".
-Band members also played in Rotten Sound, Deathbound, and 6 Billion Ways to Die.
+G.O.D.: Allotropic/Metamorphic Genesis of Dimorphism album, described by AllMusic as "definitely one of the band's finest".
+A European tour with Marduk, Vader, and Mortician raised the band's profile.
+Allmusic described the band's 2002 album Cypher as "Scandinavian cyber-metal", "sounding as if Skinny Puppy and Cannibal Corpse have spawned some kind of terrible, shrieking cyborg baby".
+Band members played in Rotten Sound, Deathbound, and 6 Billion Ways to Die.

 Havoc Unit

-After ten years of existence as ...and Oceans and four full-length albums, the band changed its name to Havoc Unit in 2005.
+After ten years as ...and Oceans and four full-length albums, the band changed its name to Havoc Unit in 2005.
 Its first album under the new name was h.IV+ (Hoarse Industrial Viremia), released in 2008.
-After five years, in 2013 band's name returned to be Festerday.
+In 2013, the band reverted to Festerday.

 Return as ...And Oceans

-On January 14, 2020, heavy metal label Season of Mist announced the upcoming release of Cosmic World Mother, a new album from the band, now reformed as ...And Oceans.
+On January 14, 2020, Season of Mist announced the release of Cosmic World Mother, a new album from the band, now reformed as ...And Oceans.

 In October 2022, the band announced their upcoming album, As in Gardens, So in Tombs, would be released on January 27, 2023.